 Profit on disposal = Proceeds - Net book value Profit on disposal = 4,500 - 3,000 = 1,500

 Accordingly the gain on disposal journal entry would be as follow.

 |Disposal of Fixed Assets||1,500|

-Cash of 4,500 is received for the asset, and the business makes a gain on disposal of 1,500.
-The gain of 1,500 is a credit to the fixed assets disposals account in the income statement.
+The business receives cash of 4,500 for the asset, and makes a gain on disposal of 1,500.
+As can be seen the gain of 1,500 is a credit to the fixed assets disposals account in the income statement.

 About the Author